[Main] [Docs] [Installs] [Search] [Team] [Guestbook] [Links]

 PreloadSmart/S

-This select a different preload mode.
+This selects a different preload mode.
 If enabled WHDLoad remembers the loaded/saved files in the file .load-sequence.
 If the file exists WHDLoad preloads only files listed there.
 If the file does not yet exists it works like the normal Preload.
 The file is updated on WHDLoad exit if there were any new files loaded/saved.

 This will speedup the preload process if there are many files.
 It also makes sure that only really used files get preloaded.
 It preloads the files in sequence they were accessed in previous runs.
 This helps in low memory environments to preload the files accessed first.